syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## PRE - Preformatted Tag

-The HTMLUI control renders preformatted texts written inside the &lt;pre&gt; tags.
+The HTMLUI control renders preformatted texts written inside the <pre> tags.
 These texts are rendered with the fixed-pitch fonts and the control preserves the spaces and the line breaks used in the document.